ejriffer/Data-410-Final-Project/README.md

         for team in team_abb:

             for boxscore_index in Schedule(str(team), year = year).dataframe['boxscore_index']:
-        # use Schedule to get all the boxscore indexes for that season
                 if team != 'VEG' or 'SEA':
                     boxscore = Boxscore(str(boxscore_index)).dataframe # get boxscore info for specific game in specific season boxscore_index_list.append(boxscore_index) # append boxscore_id to list to add to df